bc-tools/for-latex/tutodoc/readme/about.md

 About `tutodoc`
 ---------------

-This package proposes some macros to write human documentations of `LaTeX` packages with a tutorial-like flavour.
+This class proposes some settings and macros to write human documentations of `LaTeX` packages and classes with a tutorial-like flavour.

 License